Luispfa/dockerizing-symfony-applications1/README.md

 $ docker-compose up --build

-Step 6 : In your browser (In my case don't work localhost so I uused the IP)
+Step 6 : In your browser (In my case don't work localhost so I used the IP)
 ------

 To see site : http://127.0.0.1:80